Canon has developed CMOS sensor technology from the ground up for its digital SLR cameras.

 Bringing greater convenience and safety to the world by making visible that which could not be seen before.

 #Network cameras#Industrial equipment technologies#Imaging technologies#Mechanical engineering#Electrical engineering#Computer science#Physics#Chemistry#Semiconductors

 From surveillance to observing natural phenomena, there is a growing need to capture video in the dark.
-Canon has developed an ultra-high-sensitivity sensor capable of Full HD video capture in color with reduced noise, even with minimal subject illumination—conditions under which subjects would be difficult to discern with the naked eye.
+By increasing size of the sensor’s pixels, allowing them to capture more light, Canon has developed an ultra-high-sensitivity sensor capable of Full HD video capture in color with reduced noise, even in low-light environments where subjects would be difficult to discern with the naked eye.

 This CMOS sensor features pixels measuring 19 μm (μm=micron, one millionth of a meter) square, which is more than 7.5-times the surface area of the pixels on the CMOS sensors incorporated into Canon’s top-of-the-line EOS-1D X Mark II and other DSLR cameras.

 The sensor makes possible video capture with as little as 0.001 lux of illumination, roughly the equivalent of starlight, and was even used to successfully capture footage of a rare phenomenon known as a moonbow, a rainbow produced by moonlight.

 The sensor is expected to be used for such applications as astronomical observation, monitoring natural disasters, crime prevention and the observation of microorganisms in low light, as well as for wildlife photography and video production.